Follow hurricane safety precautions

 Any thawed foods that have been at room temperature for more than two hours should be discarded.
 Foods still containing ice crystals can be refrozen, although the quality of the food may decrease.
 Foods that have thawed to refrigerator temperatures (that is, no more than 40 degrees Fahrenheit) can also be cooked and then refrozen.

 The public should never use generators, grills, camp stoves or other gasoline, propane, natural gas, or charcoal-burning devices inside a home, basement, garage or camper--or even outside near an open window.
 Keep these devices at least 20 feet away from any door, window or vent and also use a battery-operated or battery back-up carbon monoxide (CO) detector any time you use one of these devices.

-Carbon monoxide (CO) is an odorless, colorless gas that can cause sudden illness and death if breathed.
+CO is an odorless, colorless gas that can cause sudden illness and death if breathed.
 When power outages occur during emergencies such as hurricanes, people often try to use alternative sources of fuel or electricity for heating, cooling or cooking.
 CO from these sources can build up in a home, garage or camper and poison the people and animals inside.
 Look to friends or a community shelter for help.
 If you must use an alternative source of fuel or electricity, be sure to use it only outside and away from open windows.